rems-project/isla/README.md

 ## Project structure

-* __isla-smt__ Is a Rust library which wraps the low-level `z3-sys` crate that provides one-to-one access to the Z3 C API.
-It provides a SMTLIB like interface to the underlying solver (and could in theory be adapted to use other solvers as sub-processes, rather than the Z3 C library).
-This is separate because it contains all the unsafe code that wraps the C interface.
-It additionally logs the interactions with the SMT solver, so that we can replay Z3 states in other threads, and analyze runs.

 * __isla-lib__ Is a Rust library which contains the core symbolic execution engine and an API to interact with it.